Limits and possibilities of refractive index in atomic systems: Limits of linear index of refraction

+where $\lambda$ is the wavelength of the incident light, and the detuning $\Delta$ is typically much smaller than the atomic resonance or field frequency.
 For a given $\lambda$, it is evident that the density $N$ is the only parameter that could potentially be varied in order to modify the absolute value of the susceptibility by an appreciable amount.
-As an example, we will estimate the density needed to give a maximum for the real part of $\chi$ on the order of $1$.
+As an example, we will estimate the density needed to give a maximum for $Re(\chi)$ on the order of $1$.
 This is